How Will Current Events Affect Your Baselines? Key Takeaways:

 (video time: 18:25)

-Question: How does Blacksmith’s baseline eliminate the concerns that might be rising up in syndicated baselines and maybe from other providers?
+Question: How does Blacksmith TPO baseline eliminate concerns that might arise from syndicated baselines (and maybe from other providers)?

-And that is really effective – especially for companies out there that have very seasonal products that are only available during certain times and therefore volumes spike and then come back down to either nonexistent or much lower volume.
+Within the tool, a user can select a baseline that’s based on a 4-week algorithm – all the way up to a 52-week algorithm.
+And that is really effective – especially for CPG companies out there that have very seasonal products, where volumes spike and then come back down to either nonexistent or much lower volume.

-So being able to go in and control on the fly exactly how you want to analyze your baselines from a time period is one area that sets Blacksmith apart.
+The capability where a user can control – on the fly – exactly how to analyze the baselines from a time period is one area that sets Blacksmith apart.

 (video time: 20:15)

-Question: If CPGs send Blacksmith their data – they don’t have TPO – is this something could be supported by services with Blacksmith?
-Is this something Blacksmith provides as a a service?
+Question: If CPGs send Blacksmith their data, but they don’t have TPO – could they be supported by services with Blacksmith?

-Yes, definitely, we would love to talk with you further about how we can provide baseline services.
-Of course we would need access to your data sources but we can talk with you more in detail bout what that would involve as well as exactly what your needs would be.
+Yes, definitely, we would love to talk with you about how we can provide you with smooth baseline services.
+Of course, we would need access to your data sources, but we can talk with you more in detail about what that would involve and get specific about what your needs would be.